Manage Your Personal Finances!

-UW-Madison Division of Extension’s financial education programs help families and individuals across the state achieve financial well being – keeping pace with day-to-day expenses, reaching financial goals, planning for life’s unexpected events and securing their financial future.
+UW-Madison Division of Extension’s financial education programs help families and individuals across the state achieve financial well-being – keeping pace with day-to-day expenses, reaching financial goals, planning for life’s unexpected events, and securing their financial future.

 A workshop designed to assist participants in setting financial priorities, tracking their spending, and developing a spending plan.
-Individuals can complete the program ONLINE at their own pace, at no charge.

 Once all online modules have been completed, a Certificate of Completion can be obtained by reviewing with the Extension Educator.
 If you need to obtain a Certificate of Completion or complete the program in person, please contact the Extension Winnebago County office at (920) 232-1973.